HaughtCodeworks/TeamGuide/code-review.md

 # Code Review

-As part of our pull request process (see related document), the author of a branch tags 1-2 other developers to review their PR.
-This documents the process we follow for our code reviews.
-We've drawn from Thoughtbot's playbook in this area, and would like to thank them for making their playbook available for others to use.
+Code reviews help all developers to better understand a project and the decisions that are made in the development process.
+When code reviews are a regular part of the developer workflow, there is always more than one person who is familiar with each part of the project.
+We are able to discuss our ideas and gain insight into different ways to approach a problem.
+As part of our (pull request process)[https://github.com/HaughtCodeworks/TeamGuide], the author of a branch tags 1-2 other developers to review her work and perform a code review.

 ## Notes for Everyone

 * Accept that many programming decisions are opinions.
 Discuss tradeoffs, which you prefer, and reach a resolution quickly.
 * Use PR comments to engage in respectful dialog regarding the code.
 * Ask questions rather than make demands. ("What do you think about...")
 * Ask for clarification.